What is Investment Banking?

 Investment bankers advise a wide range of clients on their capital raising and M&A needs.
 These clients can be located around the world.

 - Governments – Investment banks work with governments to raise money, trade securities, and buy or sell crown corporations.

-- Corporations – Bankers work with both private and public companies, or operating businesses (known as “corporations” or “corporates”) to help them go public (IPO), raise additional capital, grow their businesses, make acquisitions, sell business units, and provide research for them and general corporate finance advice.
+- Corporations – Bankers work with both private and public companies to help them go public (IPO), raise additional capital, grow their businesses, make acquisitions, sell business units, and provide research for them and general corporate finance advice.

 Investment Banking Skills

 I-banking work requires a lot of financial modeling and valuation.
-Whether for underwriting or M&A activities, Analysts and Associates at banks spend a lot of time in Excel building financial models and use various valuation methods to advise their clients and complete deals.
+Whether for underwriting or M&A activities, Analysts and Associates at banks spend a lot of time in Excel, building financial models and using various valuation methods to advise their clients and complete deals.